-We believe that companies of all sizes and across all industries will invest in go-to-market intelligence systems given the critical role sales and marketing play for all companies, the high ROI that successful adoption can bring, and the requirement for all businesses to keep up with their competitors.
-As such, we estimate the TAM for our platform to be approximately \$24 billion, based on data as of March 31, 2020.
+We believe that companies of all sizes and across all industries will invest in go-to-market intelligence systems given the critical role sales and marketing play for all companies, the high ROI that successful adoption can bring and the requirement for all businesses to keep up with their competitors.
+As such, we estimate the TAM for our platform to be approximately \$23 billion, based on data as of September 30, 2019.

-We calculate our TAM by estimating the total number of companies by employee size for companies with 1,000 or more employees, companies with 100 to 999 employees, and companies with 10 to 99 employees and applying the ACV to each respective company using internally generated data of actual customer spend by company size.
+We calculate our TAM by estimating the total number of companies by employee size for companies with 1,000+ employees, companies with 10 to 999 employees, and companies with 10 to 99 employees and applying the ACV to each respective company using internally generated data of actual customer spend by company size.
 The aggregate calculated value represents our estimated TAM.
-Data for numbers of companies by employee count is from our ZoomInfo platform that we have identified as relevant prospects for our platform.
+Data for numbers of companies by employee count is from our ZoomInfo platform that we have identified as relevant prospects for our solutions.

-The ACV applied to the specifically identified number of companies by employee size is calculated by leveraging internal company data on current customer spend, which is concentrated on sales and marketing use cases today.
-For our companies with 1,000 or more employees, we have applied the average ACV of our top quartile of customers with 1,000 or more employees, who we believe have achieved broader implementation of our platform across their organizations.
+The ACV applied to the specifically identified number of companies by employee size is calculated by leveraging internal company data on current customer spend.
+For our companies with 1,000+ employees, we have applied the median ACV of our top quartile of customers, who we believe have achieved broader implementation of our solution across their organizations.
 For companies with 100 to 999 employees and companies with 10 to 99 employees, we have applied an average ACV based on current spend for our customers in these bands.